skupperproject/skupper-operator/README.md

 # Create an OperatorGroup in the `my-namespace` namespace
 kubectl apply -f examples/k8s/10-og.yaml

-# Create a Subscription at the `my-namespace` namespace
+# Create a Subscription in the `my-namespace` namespace
 kubectl apply -f examples/k8s/20-sub.yaml
 ```